survivejs/react-book/manuscript/08_building_kanban.md

 Given it needs to do more work, it took longer.
 But on the plus side the build is much smaller now.

 T> It is possible to push minification further by enabling variable name mangling.
-It comes with some extra complexity to worry about but may be worth it when you are pushing for minimal size.
+It comes with some extra complexity to worry about, but it may be worth it when you are pushing for minimal size.
 See [the official documentation](https://webpack.github.io/docs/list-of-plugins.html#uglifyjsplugin) for details.

 ### `process.env.NODE_ENV`

 We can perform one more step to decrease build size further.
 React relies on `process.env.NODE_ENV` based optimizations.
 If we force it to `production`, React will get built in an optimized manner.
-This will disable some checks (i.e. property type checks).
+This will disable some checks (e.g., property type checks).
 Most importantly it will give you a smaller build and improved performance.

-In Webpack terms you can add the following snippet to the `plugins` section of your configuration:
+In Webpack terms, you can add the following snippet to the `plugins` section of your configuration:

 **webpack.config.js**